delving/schemaleon/docs/storage.md

 ## Generated Identifiers

+** Note: This part needs review **

-When descriptive records are introduced by users to the OSCR system via the interface, they are assigned identifiers which are generated in order to ensure uniqueness.
+When descriptive records are introduced by users to the Schemaleon system via the interface, they are assigned identifiers which are generated in order to ensure uniqueness.
 The generated identifiers are also intended to given some indication of the nature of the thing they identify.

 The different parts of the identifier are separated by dashes, and they all look like the following:

-    OSCR-{type}-{millis}-{disambiguator}
+    SCH-{type}-{millis}-{disambiguator}

 The identifier is built up piece by piece in the following sections:

 1. Type

-	When an identifier is prefixed with OSCR we know that it was generated within the platform, but the second portion is to indicate what type of thing is being identified.
+	When an identifier is prefixed with SCH we know that it was generated within the platform, but the second portion is to indicate what type of thing is being identified.
 There is no fixed strategy for defining the letters to indicate a type aside from the usage of the schema name when a document is created.

-	    OSCR-Photo
+	    SCH-Photo

 	The above example will be the first part of an identifier generated for a Photo document.